preetbhullar90/html-css-repository/README.md

 ________________________________________________________________________________________________________________
 ## Introduction

-The Silver Gym website is designed for individuals searching for a high qaulity gym.
+The Silver Gym website is designed for individuals searching for a high quality gym.
 The purpose of this website is to showcase the facilities offered at this gym as well as the type of experience you can expect while using this gym.
 The features of this website such as the gallery are aimed at motivating the customer to use silver gym for their fitness goals.
 This website mainly focuses on informing potential customers about the facilities offered at this gym and what they can expect by joining.
-The page about trainers informs and motivates potential customers about the benifits they can get by joining and having access to highly qualified personal trainers.
+The page about trainers informs and motivates potential customers about the benefits they can get by joining and having access to highly qualified personal trainers.
 The Silver Gym website encourages people to join the gym to help keep their body healthy and strong.
-Silver Gym website is my first Milestone Project out of five and it s part of Full Stack Web development course at thr Code Institute.
+Silver Gym website is my first Milestone Project out of five and its part of Full Stack Web development course at the Code Institute.
 I mainly used HTML5 and CSS3 to make this website.

  [Go Top](#Silver-Gym)